shymeg/kata-leak-v2/README.md

 <!-- USAGE EXAMPLES -->
 ## usage

-just run the modified exe file & enter a shit ass license
+just run the modified exe file
+-> you need to enter a shit ass 64 char long license

+so a fake license would be : AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

 Completed in 20minutes.